How is kneecap instability (dislocated knee) treated?

 Treatment for a fully dislocated knee

 If the kneecap has been completely dislocated, the first step is to put the kneecap back in its proper place in the groove.
 This process is called a reduction.
 Reduction can happen spontaneously (on its own).
-If not spontaneous, your child’s doctor will have to apply gentle force to push the kneecap back in place.
+If is not spontaneous, your child's doctor will have to apply gentle force to push the kneecap back in place.

 A dislocation can damage the undersurface of the kneecap or the outside of the femur, which can lead to additional pain and popping symptoms.
 Surgery is commonly used to correct this condition.

 If the kneecap is only partially dislocated (called subluxation), your child's doctor may recommend non-surgical treatments, such as physical therapy and knee-bracing.
 A physical therapist or your physician will recommend exercises that will help strengthen the muscles in the thigh to help prevent future occurrences.